wg-romank/jaoc/src/day6_unique.md

 0
 ```

-Let's define our function that will check uniquness as `is_unique`
+Let's define our function that will check uniqueness as `is_unique`

 ```